dcavar/dcavar.github.io/README.md

 ## Activities

 - [NLP-Lab](https://nlp-lab.org/): Details about meeting times and location can be found on the [website](https://nlp-lab.org/).
 (This is not an open course, student, study, or reading group, this is just my lab meeting!)
-- [Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/): Details about meeting times and location can be found on the [website](https://nlp-lab.org/quantumnlp/).
+- [Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/): Details about meeting times and location can be found on the [website](https://nlp-lab.org/quantumnlp/). (see [IU news article](https://news.iu.edu/live/news/37695-iu-led-research-project-aims-to-improve) about that)

 ### Upcoming